-The relays are identical plug-in type located on the power distribution module.
+The relays are identical plug-in type located on the PDM.
 Relay function can be checked by switching relay positions.
 The relays are interchangeable.

-■NOTE: The module and wiring harness are not a serviceable component and must be replaced as an assembly.
+■NOTE: The PDM and wiring harness are not a serviceable components and must be replaced as an assembly.